MicrosoftDocs/cpp-docs/docs/visual-cpp-language-conformance.md

 |&nbsp;&nbsp;[N3656 make_unique()](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3656.htm)|VS 2013|
 |&nbsp;&nbsp;[N3924 Discouraging rand()](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n3924.pdf)|N/A|

+A group of papers listed together indicates that a feature was voted into the Standard, and then one or more papers to fix that feature were also voted in.
+These features are implemented together.

 ### Supported values
 __No__ means not yet implemented.
-A group of papers listed together indicates that a feature was voted into the Standard, and then a paper to fix that feature was also voted in.
-These features are implemented together.
 __Partial__ means the implementation in Visual Studio 2017 is incomplete.
 For more details, see the Notes section.
 __N/A__ means the proposal papers do not describe features.
 These papers altered the language of the standard, but didn’t create any work for implementers.
 They’re listed here for completeness.
 __VS 2010__ indicates features that are supported in Visual Studio 2010.
 __VS 2013__ indicates features that are supported in Visual Studio 2013.